 MyUW is the main portal for a variety of student-specific information as well as campus resources, like library computer access.
 Students must have established their UW NetID to access MyUW.
 You will also receive emails in your UW account ([NetID]@uw.edu).
 You must check these emails regularly.
 NOTE: Students must abide by the privacy practices of their practicum sites.
 Students who choose to manage their UW email using Office 365 are adhering to the strictest privacy option available.
 Students who receive practicum-related email in their UW account AND who have their UW mail forwarded to a personal account on a service like Gmail or Yahoo may be in violation of their practicum site's privacy policy.
 Email help@uw.edu or call 206-221-5000 for assistance with mail setup and forwarding.

 SUGGESTED LISTSERVS

-- Graduate Student Bulletin - For Psychology Department events and lectures, please email (psylectures@uw.edu) to be added to the department listserv
+- Graduate Student Bulletin - Psychology Department listsery for events and lectures